What to Expect

 Semester 4 (Spring)

-The fourth semester should be dedicated to writing the internship report and preparing for a public presentation.
+The fourth semester should be dedicated to fine-tuning the internship report and giving a public presentation.
 The students also completes the fifth internship course, any remaining electives, and data analysis if required.
 If the student presents their project and completes their report in Semester 4, has completed their 600-hour internship and course work, the student should be able to submit Graduate Form 3 by the UH Hilo academic calendar deadline and graduate.

 Suggested classes: